rrgodhorus/tag-security/assessments/projects/external-secrets/self-assessment.md

 ## Self-assessment use

-This self-assessment is created by the external-secrets team to perform an internal analysis of the project's security.
-It is not intended to provide a security audit of external-secrets, or function as an independent assessment or attestation of external-secrets's security health.
+This self-assessment is created by the External Secrets Operator (ESO) team to perform an internal analysis of the project's security.
+It is not intended to provide a security audit of ESO, or function as an independent assessment or attestation of ESO's security health.

-This document serves to provide external-secrets users with an initial understanding of external-secrets's security, where to find existing security documentation, external-secrets plans for security, and general overview of external-secrets security practices, both for development of external-secrets as well as security of external-secrets.
+This document serves to provide ESO users with an initial understanding of ESO's security, where to find existing security documentation, ESO plans for security, and general overview of ESO security practices, both for development of ESO as well as security of ESO.

-This document provides the CNCF TAG-Security with an initial understanding of external-secrets to assist in a joint-assessment, necessary for projects under incubation.
-Taken together, this document and the joint-assessment serve as a cornerstone for if and when external-secrets seeks graduation and is preparing for a security audit.
+This document provides the CNCF TAG-Security with an initial understanding of ESO to assist in a joint-assessment, necessary for projects under incubation.
+Taken together, this document and the joint-assessment serve as a cornerstone for if and when ESO seeks graduation and is preparing for a security audit.

 ## Security functions and features